Eww, My Dog Eats Litter Box Delicacies & My Cat Eats Plants & Paper!

 However, I was surprised, to say the least when I read that and so I dug a little deeper and how does one stop this behavior before it becomes a habit for your pup?

 The ASPCA advises on what you can do to prevent your dog from sneaking a snack from the kitties litter box:

 - Make the litter box inaccessible by elevating the cat box where fido can’t feast on the protein-packed logs!

 - Be sensitive to your feline’s needs when you move the litter box.

-- Teaching your kitty to use the toilet!
+- Teach your kitty to use the toilet!
 Umm.. say that again?
-To use the toilet?
+Using the toilet?
 What do you all think of this idea?

 Toilet train your cat this video is hilarious! (all rights reserved to Ryland Adams)

 Have You Ever Heard of Toilet Training Your Kitty?

 I know a lot of people have taught their cats to use the toilet and it’s all over Youtube.
 But what if they forget to flush or miss like so many men do and ugh… no no no!

 Haha, Sammie is so small I would be afraid that she would go swimming instead of potty and that wouldn’t be good!

 Let me ask you this… just knowing that your pup loves to eat cat turds, yet, many doggies parents let them lick their faces and uhh… yes we do… you know you do too!
 All the while knowing they love to eat poop!